NikolaDespotoski/BottomNavigationLayout/README.md

 1. Number of items must be between 3 and 5 according to Material Design Bottom Navigation Guidelines
 2. Shifting mode is on when the number of bottom items is greater than 3
+3. This library does not handle cross fade between top-level sections when item is clicked

 If you spot any oddities please open an issue!
 Thanks!